eXpandFramework/eXpand/Readme.md

 # About
 _eXpandFramework_ is the first open source project based on the _DevExpress eXpressApp Framework (XAF)_.
 The _eXpressApp Framework_ ships with _DXperience Universal_ and can be evaluated free of charge (30 day trial) at: <https://www.devexpress.com/ClientCenter/Downloads.>

-_eXpandFramework_ was started and is led by [Tolis Bekiaris](http://apobekiaris.blogspot.com/). _Tolis_ has made a huge contribution to _XAF_ over the years receiving great recognition from _DevExpress_ and the whole _XAF_ community.
-In _April 2011 Tolis_ was honoured to be hired as **Technical Evangelist for DevExpress frameworks**!
+_eXpandFramework_ is a **FREE** extension for XAF and operates within the **Microsoft Public License (Ms-PL)**.

-The _eXpandFramework_ is an extension of XAF and operates within the **Microsoft Public License (Ms-PL)**.
-Although _XAF_ is not an open source product it can be purchased directly from DevExpress.
+The framework was started and is led by [Tolis Bekiaris](http://apobekiaris.blogspot.com/). _Tolis_ has made a huge contribution to _XAF_ over the years receiving great recognition from _DevExpress_ and the whole _XAF_ community.
+In _April 2011 Tolis_ was honored to be hired as **Technical Evangelist for DevExpress frameworks**!

-The _eXpandFramework_ team have extended the capabilities of the _eXpressApp Framework_ to include **70 cutting-edge assemblies** containing tools and modules that target numerous business scenarios.
+The [eXpandFrameowork](https://github.com/eXpandFramework) organization consist of two projects.
+The main project, this one, which unfortunately lucks detailed documentation, and the Standalone low dependency well tested and well documented [DevExpress.XAF](https://github.com/eXpandFramework/DevExpress.XAF) repository.
+The main project acts as a container to the standalone proejct.
+Eventually all modules of eXpandFramework will be puzzled from the standalone modules, so the blog posts will obsolete.
+The framework is transitioning fast from private server to GitHub since Oct 2018, so please bear with us and contribute where you can.

-The main idea _behind eXpandFramework_ is to offer as many features as possible to developers/business users  through a declarative approach (configuring files rather than writing code).
-Please go through each of the following brief descriptions and find out how _eXpandFramework_ can help you accomplish your complex development tasks with easy declarative programming.
-Below you can see some descriptions and screenshots of our basic modules (screenshots taken from eXpand FeatureCenter application that comes along with the download).
-In the folder _Demos_ you can find a list of demos like _XVideoRental_, _SecurityDemo_, _MiddleTier_, _Workflow_ and _installation helper solutions for each module_.
+This framework has similar architecture to XAF.
+We recommend you go through the [Getting Started](https://github.com/eXpandFramework/eXpand/wiki/Getting-Started) document to get the feeling on how to get the most out of it.
+Afterwards just installed the modules you want and go through the blogs linked in the list below and feel free to post [Issues](https://github.com/eXpandFramework/eXpand/issues).

 ## Modules